'Reputations at stake as cricket awaits judgement'

 Vaughan himself said this case could and should have been avoided.
 "This is not the right process to deal with word-against-word comments from 14 years ago.
 Ex-team-mates fighting it out over hearsay is a terrible look for the game," he said.

-But others insist that the transparency and accountability that this hearing has finally brought - and the scrutiny applied to the defendants, the ECB and key witnesses was necessary and long overdue.
+But others insist the transparency and accountability that this hearing has finally brought - and the scrutiny applied to the defendants, the ECB and key witnesses was necessary and long overdue.

 Having admitted to all four charges they faced, Yorkshire - the most successful county in the history of English cricket - will hope they can overcome the severe financial challenges they now face, and the fines and/or points deductions they are handed, and finally recover from a scandal that brought the county to the brink of ruin.